pierretallotte/ctf-writeups/htb-cozyhosting/README.md

   }
 }
 ```
-The `/sessions` endpoint tells us there is a session named "kanderson" with that looks like to a session ID.
-After modifying the current JSESSIONID in Firefox by this one, I am now able to access to the admin page.
+The `/sessions` endpoint tells us there is a session named `kanderson` with that looks like to a session ID.
+After modifying the current `JSESSIONID` in Firefox by this one, I am now able to access to the admin page.
-In the admin page, you have a list of the recent sales, the number of running softwares, and a form to add an host to automatic patching.
+In the admin page, you have a list of the recent sales, the number of running applications, and a form to add a host to automatic patching.
 Also, you have a warning saying that 3 hosts require attention.
 The form does a POST request to the endpoint `/executessh` with two parameters: `host` and `username`.
-Above the form, there is a message saying: "For Cozy Scanner to connect the private key that you received upon registration should be included in your host's .ssh/authorised_keys file."
+Above the form, there is a message saying: "For Cozy Scanner to connect the private key that you received upon registration should be included in your host's .ssh/authorized_keys file."
 We can suppose the website execute an SSH query for the specified user.
 If we send `cozyhosting.htb` with the username `kanderson`, an error is raised: "Host key verification failed."
-It seems to mean that the user "kanderson" does not have the private key.
+It seems to mean that the user `kanderson` does not have the private key.
 We can check the host name is correct by sending a request with a bad hostname.
 In that case, you get the error: "ssh: Could not resolve hostname dsqqdsd: Temporary failure in name resolution".
 This is the error message provided by ssh.
 We can suppose this form is vulnerable to command injection.
 Meanwhile, we can try to bruteforce the username with:
 ```
 $ffuf -w /usr/share/seclists/Usernames/xato-net-10-million-usernames-dup.txt:USERNAME -u http://cozyhosting.htb/executessh -X POST -d "host=cozyhosting.htb&username=USERNAME" -H 'Content-Type: application/x-www-form-urlencoded' -fr "Host key verification failed" -ic -r
 ```